ppattamasaevi/rokt-fe-takehome/README.md

 ## Install

-Run `npm install`
+1. Run `npm install`

-Before starting the app, please store the preferred server port number and Pexels API key inside a root-level ".env" file.
-Please reference the ".env.example" file.
+2. Store the preferred server port number and Pexels API key inside a root-level ".env" file:

+EXPRESS_PORT=8080
+API_KEY=yourAPIkey123

+Inside "package.json", ensure that "proxy" port number matches the server port number.

-Please run `npm run dev` to concurrently spin up the server and launch the React application.
+3. Finally, run `npm run dev` to concurrently spin up the server and launch the React application.
 If an API key cannot be found, the app will error out.